KWR-Water/wadi/docs/source/user_guide/example_01.rst

     df = wdo.get_imported_dataframe()
     df.head(9)

-It can be seen that a comma is used as a decimal separator in the concentrations of the organic substances.
-This will be fixed in step four.
 Inspection of the parameter names shows that sulphate was wrongly spelled as `Sulpate` and that the name for calcium also includes the laboratory method (ICP-AES).
 Issues such as these can be remedied by mapping the names to new values, which will be demonstrated in the